shuftipro/Video-KYC/IOS-Implementation.md

   Type: **string** <Br>
   Accepted Values: **"0",   "1"**

-  This key specifies that is verification result show to user or not.
-If show_results is "0" than verification result  not show to user and send to merchant.
-If show_results is "1" than verification result show to user.
+  This key specifies whether that is a verification result shown to the user.
+If show_results is “0”, then the verification result not show to the user and is sent to the merchant.
+If show_results is “1”, then the verification result shows to the user.

 * ## show_consent